Smudge202/smudge202.github.io/_posts/2015-08-04-conventions-comments.md

 ### Commented-out Code

 This is a pet hate of mine.
-Long gone are the days of restoring commented out behaviour at a later stage.
+Long gone are the days of restoring commented out behaviour at a later stage by un-commenting some code.
 It is one of the many issues that source control resolves.

 I may comment out some code that I'm in the process of refactoring, as it forms a nice _to-do list_, however there should never be a case of committing that code to the repository.